raku-community-modules/IRC-Utils/README.md

 Copyright (C) 2011, Kevin Polulak <kpolulak@gmail.com>.

+Copyright (C) 2014-2016, The Perl6 Community.

 This program is distributed under the terms of the Artistic License 2.0.

-For further information, please see LICENSE or visit
+For further information, please see the LICENSE file or visit
 <http://www.perlfoundation.org/attachment/legal/artistic-2_0.txt>.